1

 Step 4- At this point, the primary emulsion will be creamy white.

-Step 5- Then add more amount of water into the primary emulsion.
+Step 5- Then add more water to the primary emulsion.

 Step 7- Oil-soluble substances in a small amount can be added directly into the primary emulsion.

-Step 8- To avoid breaking of emulsion any substance like alcohol may be added at the end of the process.
+Step 8- To avoid breaking the emulsion, any substance like alcohol may be added at the end of the process.

 Step 9- Now, transfer the primary emulsion into a calibrated vessel.